newslynx/newslynx-app/README.md

 api_url: http://localhost:5000
 ````

-To recap, make a file that looks like the one above and put it in `~/.newslynx/config.yaml`.
+To recap, if you want to do a dry run to make sure the app runs locally but you haven't configured / ran the api yet, make a file that looks like the one above and put it in `~/.newslynx/config.yaml`.
 Without having a server running locally, you won't get passed the login page, but at least you can make sure you get that far.

 ### Running the server